 The board diversity policy aims to set out policies to achieve board diversity.
 In designing the composition of the Board, the Company has taken into account various measurable factors in board diversity, including but not limited to gender, age, length of service, knowledge, and professional and industrial backgrounds.
 As at the date of this annual report, the Board is comprised of 5 Directors, in which 3 are independent non-executive Directors, who are responsible for enhancing management procedures through stringent review and control.
+In addition, as at the date of this annual report, among the 5 members of the Board, 2 of them are female Directors.
+Therefore, the goal of gender diversity with respect to the Board was achieved.
 The Board enjoys a high degree of diversity, whether in terms of gender, age, culture and education backgrounds, professional experiences, skills, knowledge or length of services.